Carney's Davos speech was a sales pitch

 Now let's examine the speech through the lens of communications:

-It's also important to note that his corporate allies already knew the details of the "new order" he alluded to, which is why the speech uses a vernacular too refined for brain-rotted fascists, while the rallying tone of the performance enchants the common public.
+It's also important to note that his corporate allies already knew the details of the "new order" he alluded to, which is why the speech has an allusive feel and uses a refined, less-accessible vernacular, while the rallying tone of the performance enchants the common public.
 And while the speech doesn't lay out "the plan", it emphasises its benefits and ends with a clear call to action.

 Here we go: